raseals/aws-ec2-linux-postgres12-postis3/README.md

 # How to install PostgreSQL 12 and PostGIS 3 on AWS Linux 2 EC2 instance
 Trying to install PostGIS libraries/binaries from the pre-built RedHat/CentOS yum repository is difficult on an AWS Linux 2 EC2 instance.
-Therefore, here are some instructions on how to build and install all required software necessary to install PostGIS 3 libraries on an AWS Linux 2 EC2 instance.
+Therefore, here are some instructions on how to build and install all required software for PostGIS 3 libraries on an AWS Linux 2 EC2 instance.

 Installing the latest PostGIS 3 libraries/binaries on an EC2 instance is necessary when your AWS RDS Postgres 12 instance is located behind a private subnet.
 Your public EC2 Linux instance needs the necessary PostgreSQL 12 server/client and PostGIS 3 libraries/binaries in order to access the private AWS RDS instance.

+These instructions could also be used to install Postgres 12 and PostGIS 3 geospatial database on a standalone AWS Linux 2 EC2 instance.

 At the time of this writing, PostgreSQL 12.2 and PostGIS 3.0.1 is the latest version.